kuiper2000/tropical-dynamics/_sources/Climatology/Hadley_cell.md

 The seasonal cycle of South Asia monsoon.
 Scatters indicated the latitudes with maximum precipitation.
 ```

-In general, the South Asia monsoon is closer to the angular momentum conserved state.
-One reason is that the poleward migration of ITCZ accompanied by strong cross-equatorial flow is less influenced upper troposphere of eddy (there is "less" baroclinic eddy in deep tropics).
-Second, South Asia high (around Tibet) in the upper troposphere is more zonally elongated.
-A less tilted wave structure makes the eddy momentum transport weaker and thus has modest impacts on Hadley cell angular momentum.
+The South Asia monsoon is generally closer to an angular momentum-conserved state.
+One reason for this is that the poleward migration of the ITCZ, accompanied by strong cross-equatorial flow, is less influenced by upper tropospheric eddies (as the deep tropics experience less baroclinic eddy activity).
+Additionally, the South Asia high, located over Tibet in the upper troposphere, is more zonally elongated.
+This reduced tilt in wave structure weakens eddy momentum transport, thus having a limited impact on the Hadley cell’s angular momentum.